SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 DESCRIPTION
   update the settings of the app

+  See apps:oauth:update and apps:oauth:generate for updating oauth-related data.

   For API information, see:

   https://developer.smartthings.com/docs/api/public/#operation/updateApp

 EXAMPLES
+  prompt for an app and edit it interactively

+    $ smartthings apps:update

-  ask for the ID of an app and update it using the data in "my-app.json"
+  prompt for an app and update it using the data in "my-app.json"

     $ smartthings apps:update -i my-app.json

   update the app with the given id using the data in "my-app.json"